-The right kind of engagement program energizes your employees.
-They feel heard, willing and able to contribute usefully, and believe they can make a difference within the organization.
+The right kind of engagement program energises your employees.
+They feel heard, willing and able to contribute usefully, and believe they can make a difference within the organisation.

 The wrong kind of engagement program quickly becomes tedious and seemingly pointless.
 Boredom sets in and employee response rates drop.
 So how can you avoid ‘program fatigue’?

-Build the Program Into Your Organization’s Annual Cycle
+Build the Program Into Your Organisation’s Annual Cycle

 A survey that suddenly appears at random is less impactful than one timed to coincide regularly with a particular event in the annual cycle.
 When it’s part of the annual cycle, employees expect the survey and have time throughout the year to think about it.